FotiadisM/yanil/README.md

 ### Known issues

-* Not support for windows
+- Not support for windows
-* Not support for multi tabs
+- Not support for multi tabs
-* ...
+- Not support for nvim diagnostics

 ## Credits

-* [nerdtree](https://github.com/preservim/nerdtree): It's one of the greatest vim plugin.
+- [nerdtree](https://github.com/preservim/nerdtree): It's one of the greatest vim plugin.
-* [nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua): I learned a lot from it in prototype stage.
+- [nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua): I learned a lot from it in prototype stage.